Tramadol: Medical uses

-Tramadol (a schedule IV drug in the US) is used primarily to treat mild to severe pain, both acute and chronic.
-There is moderate evidence for use as a second-line treatment for fibromyalgia but it is not FDA approved for this use.
+Tramadol is used primarily to treat mild to severe pain, both acute and chronic.
+There is moderate evidence for use as a second-line treatment for fibromyalgia, but it is not FDA-approved for this use.
 Its use is approved for treatment of fibromyalgia as a secondary painkiller by the NHS.

-Its analgesic effects take approximately an hour to be realized two to four hours to reach peak effect after oral administration with an immediate-release formulation.
+Its analgesic effects take approximately an hour to be realized, and it takes from two to four hours to reach peak effect after oral administration with an immediate-release formulation.
 On a dose-by-dose basis, tramadol has about one-tenth the potency of morphine (thus 100 mg is commensurate with 10 mg morphine but may vary) and is practically equally potent when compared with pethidine and codeine.
-For pain moderate in severity, its effectiveness is roughly equivalent to that of codeine in low doses and hydrocodone at very high doses.
-For severe pain it is less effective than morphine.
+For moderate pain, its effectiveness is roughly equivalent to that of codeine in low doses and hydrocodone at very high doses.
+For severe pain, it is less effective than morphine.

-Pain reducing effects last approximately six hours.
+Pain-reducing effects last approximately six hours.
 The potency of analgesia varies considerably as it depends on an individual's genetics.
 People with specific variants of CYP2D6 enzymes may not produce adequate amounts of the active metabolite (desmetramadol) for effective pain control.

-Sleep medicine physicians sometimes prescribe tramadol (or other opiate medications) for refractory restless legs syndrome (RLS); that is, RLS that does not respond adequately to treatment with first-line medications such as dopamine agonists (like pramipexole) or alpha-2-delta (α2δ) ligands (gabapentinoids), often due to augmentation.
+Sleep medicine physicians sometimes prescribe tramadol (or other opioid medications) for refractory restless legs syndrome (RLS); that is, RLS that does not respond adequately to treatment with first-line medications such as dopamine agonists (e.g., pramipexole) or gabapentinoids, often due to augmentation.

 Contraindications

-Individuals with certain genetic variations of CYP2D6 enzymes, which convert tramadol into an inactive molecule, may not experience enough pain relief from tramadol.
-These genetic polymorphisms are not currently routinely tested for in clinical practice.

 Pregnancy and lactation

-Tramadol's use in pregnancy is generally avoided, as it may cause some reversible withdrawal effects in the newborn.
+Use of tramadol during pregnancy is generally avoided, as it may cause some reversible withdrawal effects in the newborn.
 A small prospective study in France found, while an increased risk of miscarriages existed, no major malformations were reported in the newborn.
 Its use during lactation is also generally advised against, but a small trial found that infants breastfed by mothers taking tramadol were exposed to about 2.88% of the dose the mothers were taking.
 No evidence of this dose harming the newborn was seen.